cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ## <a id='dashboard'></a>Dashboard ##

-SendGrid offers statistics a number of different metrics to report on what is happening with your messages.
+SendGrid offers statistics for a number of different metrics to report on what is happening with your messages.

 ![Dashboard](http://static.sendgrid.com.s3.amazonaws.com/images/delivery_metrics.png)